 Telecommuters are a relatively large percentage of the workforce: 8.81% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Overall, Abbeville’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Abbeville’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 One downside of living in Abbeville is that it can take a long time to commute to work.
 In Abbeville, the average commute to work is 36.74 minutes, which is quite a bit higher than the national average.